 Make this quick and easy Gingerbread Ice Cream Parfait for a special holiday dessert.
-Layered with gingerbread-flavoured sauce and gluten-free gingersnap crumbs and topped with whipped cream, this ice cream sundae will be a hit!
+Layered with a rich gingerbread-flavoured sauce and gluten-free gingersnap crumbs and topped with whipped cream, this gourmet ice cream sundae will be a hit!

 Gingerbread Ice Cream Parfait!
-Here’s a festive holiday dessert made with a quick-to-mix gingerbread sauce, vanilla ice cream, crumbled gluten-free gingersnaps and topped with whipped cream.
+Here's a festive holiday dessert made with a quick-to-mix gingerbread sauce, vanilla ice cream, crumbled gingersnaps (gluten-free gingersnaps, if necessary) and topped with whipped cream.

-This ice cream sundae parfait is so easy and SO delicious!
-This dessert would be perfect for New Year’s Eve or as the crowning touch to any holiday meal.
+This ice cream sundae is so easy and SO delicious!
+This gingerbread dessert would be perfect for New Year's Eve or as the crowning touch to any holiday meal.

 It ranks right up high with this Creamy Ricotta Coffee Mousse, Affogato Coffee Dessert, Caribbean Bananas Flambé or this Strawberry Eton Mess as my favourite choices for a special rich gluten-free dessert.

 Read on to see just how easy it is to create this parfait!
-Ice cream parfait . . . gingerbread ice cream sundae . . . whatever you choose to call it, it’s absolutely delicious!
+Ice cream parfait . . . gingerbread ice cream sundae . . . whatever you choose to call it, this dessert is to die for!